taisei-project/taisei/doc/BUILD.rst

    brew install meson cmake pkg-config docutils pygments

-You can then install dependencies from the *Optional Dependencies* list.
+You can then install dependencies from the *Dependencies* list.

 As of 2021-08-05, you should **not** install the following packages via Homebrew, as the versions available do not compile against Taisei correctly.